icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Date and time formats

-Whenever date or time quantities are accepted or returned from a data [API](../glossary.md#term-Application-programming-interface), these values MUST conform to
+Whenever date or time quantities are accepted or returned from a data [API](../glossary.md#term-Application-programming-interface), these values MUST conform to [|RFC| 3339](https://tools.ietf.org/html/rfc3339).
-[|RFC| 3339](https://tools.ietf.org/html/rfc3339).
 This is referenced elsewhere in this document as **date/time**

 ### Endpoint security

 #### Open data endpoints

-Data endpoints which provide access to open data (in class [OE-O](../glossary.md#term-Data-sensitivity-class-open)) **MUST NOT** require any form of authentication prior to access.
+Data endpoints which provide access to open data (in class [IB1-O](../glossary.md#term-Data-sensitivity-class-open)) **MUST NOT** require any form of authentication prior to access.
 This includes allowing access to entities which are not members of the open energy ecosystem.

 #### Shared data endpoints

-Data endpoints which provide access to shared data (in classes [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B)) **MUST** implement the subset of the resource server part of the [FAPI](../glossary.md#term-Financial-Grade-API) specification used within Open Energy as described in
-[Common Security Requirements](technical_common.md#common-security-requirements), and authorize against the [OEGS](../glossary.md#term-Open-Energy-Governance-Service) authorization service.
+Data endpoints which provide access to shared data (in classes [IB1-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [IB1-SB](../glossary.md#term-Data-sensitivity-class-shared-B)) **MUST** implement the subset of the resource server part of the [FAPI](../glossary.md#term-Financial-Grade-API) specification used within the IB1 Trust Framework as described in [Common Security Requirements](technical_common.md#common-security-requirements), and authorize against the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) authorization service.

 Protected data endpoints **MAY** use the token introspection mechanism provided by [FAPI](../glossary.md#term-Financial-Grade-API) to gather additional information about the client making the request prior to any access decision.

 ### Heartbeat and monitoring endpoint